code-corps/ember-stripe-elements/README.md

 #### Testing autofill in browsers

-We've added some self-signed certs in `/ssl` that will allow you to test autofill inside of the dummy app (or serve as a blueprint for doing this yourself in your own app).
+There are self-signed certs in `/ssl` that will allow you to test autofill inside of the dummy app (or serve as a blueprint for doing this yourself in your own app).

 To run using the self-signed certificate, you must: